pablorc/snaaake/README.md

 ## Contribute

 Sure!
+Feel free to clone and hack whatever you want.
+I'm open to PRs, don't be shy!
-Just ping me at Twitter ([@pablorc](https://twitter.com/pablorc)) and let's talk.
-Do you want a colleage to make a bigger game?
+Do you want a pal to make a bigger game?
 I'm in!

 ## And remember...